cetic/fadi/USERGUIDE.md

 (...)
 ```

+To start, we need to connect the Nifi service to the postgres one.

-Add the JDBC connector to the nifi service:
+To achieve that, we need to add the JDBC connector to the nifi service by executing the following commands:

 ```bash
 wget https://jdbc.postgresql.org/download/postgresql-42.2.6.jar